lusaxweb/vuesax/docs/components/notifications.md

 ## Notifications Defaults

-To add a notification we have the global function `$vs.notify`, as the first parameter is a `json` with all the necessary attributes or if we only want the standard notification we can only add a string with the text of the notification.
+To add a notification we have the global function `$vs.notify`.
+The first parameter is a `json` with all the necessary attributes, or if we only want the standard notification we can only add a string with the text of the notification.

 <vuecode md>
 <div slot="demo">